dacopee/Bioinformatics-Languages-2024-Spring/RAssignment/ReadMe.txt

 Hi, This is the R assignment.

 The files:
-RCodeDanCoplan.R - R file with ANOVA
-rCodePython.py - python script anaylizing the data
+RCodeDanCoplan.R - R file with ANOVA and with graph RassignPython.py - python script analyzing the data rCodePython.py - defunct script that is orders data incorrectly

 1. Install R, Rstudio, and the ggplot2 package to your laptop.
 Write an R script that tests for significant differences across all yeast chromosomes regarding GC content,